-Shelagh writes: In this post-Brexit era and state of climate emergency, the world may seem too much with us, and many of us yearn for a clearer understanding of our place within it.
+Shelagh writes: In this post-Brexit era, climate emergency and COVID-19 pandemic, we yearn for a clearer understanding of our place in the world.
 The idea of the “200-year present” may help us to gain a sharper perspective and sense of agency.
-The concept of the 200 year present was developed by peace studies academic and campaigner Elise Boulding in the mid-twentieth century.
+It was developed by peace studies academic and campaigner Elise Boulding in the mid-twentieth century.
 She tells us that: “.... by thinking about that span of time as encompassing the living present reality of people we know and care about, that span of time becomes accessible.
 We have a relationship with it.”

 Boulding asks us to reflect on what we can learn from the 100 years that precede our birth.
 What have we benefited (or otherwise) from in that time?
 And how might we want to influence the shape of the next 100 years?

-We are often encouraged to “live in the present”, but the wider lens of our 200 year present - the long present - is one we can adapt for a number of contexts.
-For example, we can use it to explore our own personal ‘intra-generational’ journey; the collective inter-generational terrain between ourselves and people from older and younger generations, and/or as a planning tool for different purposes and projects.
+We are often encouraged to “live in the present”, but the wider lens of our 200-year present - the long present - is one we can adapt for a number of contexts.
+We can use it to explore: our own personal ‘intra-generational’ journey; the collective inter-generational terrain between ourselves and people from older and younger generations; and/or as a planning tool for different purposes and projects.

 About our facilitator: Shelagh is a long-standing member of the AMED Writers’ Group, and the Open Source Thinking Project, and has contributed several workshops and e-O&P articles on themes including catalytic conversations, adventures in facilitation, writing & wellbeing, symbiosis & whole system working.
 With a background in ecology, and 30+ years working in the public and voluntary sectors, Shelagh is keen to keep her facilitation skills and interests alive through voluntary work with schoolchildren and at the Horniman Museum, S. London.
 E: firstname.lastname@example.org.

-RSVP: If you can, please reply by 3 April (earlier if possible).
+RSVP: Please reply direct to Bob by 10 April (earlier if possible).
+We'll then send you the ZOOM link and any further information.
 Best wishes.
 Bob.
 E: email@example.com.

 Add a Comment